tindyc/crypto_connect/testing.md

 The first option is the most striaght-forward, as it would only require saving a form text string to the database.
 Unfortunately, this does not allow as fluid a user experience as allowing users to upload the image directly to the site.

 The alternative option would require the use of a third party widget called [Cloudinary](https://cloudinary.com/), which would allow users to upload their images onto the site directly.
 This is done by having the image saved to Cloudinary's cloud storage, in which a  URL would then be generated and saved to the database.
+This will be implemented at a later stage.

 ## Issues still to overcome
 **User Image Upload**: